FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 2. The host A node manager re-starts the node\_0 locally.
 3. Node\_0 and node\_1 run on host B.
 4. Host A and its node manager are manually re-started.
-5. From one of the hosts, host A or host B, execute the command:<span class="code"> cft restart –n 0</span>
+5. From one of the hosts, host A or host B, execute the command:` cft restart –n 0`
     See [Restart a node](#Restart) for details.
 6. The host A node manager restarts the node\_0 locally.